basham/swit-workshop-a11y/slides.md

-# Reading content
+# Static content

 Notes:
-Let's look at a some examples of how a screen reader reads specific content.
+Let's look at a some examples of how a screen reader reads content.
+We'll start with static content.
+Then we'll examine interactive content.